cloudmesh-community/book/chapters/msg/graphql.md

 exit()
 ```

-Now create the file `Repositories/schema.py` with following code.
-This will
+Now create the file `Repositories/schema.py` with the following
-create a custom type `Repository` and query with resolver for
+code.
+The code will create a custom type `Repository` and query with a
-Repositories.
-GraphQL server uses resolver function to resolve the incoming
+[*resolver function*]{#s-graphql-resolver} for Repositories.
+The GraphQL server uses
+a resolver function to resolve the incoming queries.
+Queries can respond
-queries.
-Queries can respond to only those fields or entities of schema for
+to only those fields or entities of schema for which resolver function
-which resolver function has been defined.
-Resolver function's
+has been defined.
+A `Resolver` function's responsibility is to return data
-responsibility is to return data for that specific field or entity.
+for that specific field or entity.
+We will create one for
-We will create one for Repositories list.
-When you query repositories,
+Repositories list.
+When you query repositories, resolver function will
-resolver function will return all the repositories objects from database.
+return all the repositories objects from database.

 ```python
 import graphene